Soham Shaheval/substrate/03

 01 · Evaluation data model

-To make the rest of the argument precise, separate four objects that often get compressed into the word “benchmark.”
+To make the rest of the argument precise, separate five objects that often get compressed into the word “benchmark.”
 A response is what a model says.
 A trajectory is the sequence of steps it takes.
 A rollout record is the preserved evidence from that trajectory: observations, actions, tool calls, state changes, retries, crashes, costs, and final artifacts.
 A view is the reporting rule that selects which parts of the record become a score.
+A drops manifest is the missing negative space: which fields, failures, rows, and structures the reported view discarded.

 Substrate.
 In this piece, substrate means the machinery that keeps those objects reproducible: environment, harness, trace record, evaluator, reporting rule, and feedback path.